Promising Malaria Vaccine Works By Disabling Key Parasite Genes

 One Step Closer To Malaria Vaccine

 As part of the human trials, none of the 10 volunteer subjects developed the disease, and the treatment administered to them had no severe side-effects.
-The virus undergoes various stages in people as well as mosquitoes.
+The parasite undergoes various stages in people as well as mosquitoes.
 Starting from this premise, the team of scientists deleted three genes, which made the liver infection impossible to complete.

 The results of this research are all the more promising, as there are roughly 5,000 malaria genes, and through the deletion of three of them, formidable results were achieved.

-The mechanism behind this strategy is that people are infected with the weakened virus, exposing their immune system.
+The mechanism behind this strategy is that people are infected with the weakened parasite, exposing their immune system.
 Since the lifecycle of the parasite cannot be completed, the disease will not install in the human body.

 Further, the antibodies of the patients were administered to mice, which responded to the deliberated infection with a higher overall immunity.